 - Actively encourage your child to choose a book they will enjoy reading.
 Many boys find engaging with non-fiction far more appealing than reading non-factual based materials.
 Above all, allow them to choose a book that is relevant and enjoyable to them.

 - Become a reading role model.
 Children are more likely to read if it is familiar and see reading happening at home.
 Reading doesn’t have to be all about books – newspapers, magazines and comic books count.
 The key is to be seen to be enjoying reading.
 Boys especially will respond to reading much more positively if they have a male reading role-model.

 For children who can read but don’t, T.V. and film tie-ins are a great way to encourage reading.
 Popular books such as The Hunger Games or The Maze Runner have been made into films.
 Read the books and watch the films together.
-Discussion can be raised by comparing the film to the book, and may help hook you child into reading the complete series.
+Discussion can be raised by comparing the film to the book and may help hook your child into reading the complete series.

 Finally, rewarding a positive attitude to reading is a good way to motivate any reader.

 The Learning Resource Centre is located in the middle of the top floor of Lord Lawson Academy and comprises an extensive library of reading materials, classroom work area, private study desks and fully up to date ICT suite.
 The LRC is an ideal place for pupils to complete projects and school work without distraction.